 The original tires on your car have tread wear indicators to indicate when they should be replaced.
-The indicators appear as bands about 12.7 mm (1/2 in) wide when the tire tread depth is less than 1.6 mm (1/16 in).
+The indicators appear as bands about 1/2 in (12.7 mm) wide when the tire tread depth is less than 1/16 in (1.6 mm).
 When indicators appear across two or more grooves in a row, you should replace the tire.

-MARNING Driving on worn-out tires is very hazardous, and will reduce braking effectiveness, steering accuracy and traction.
+AWARNING Driving on worn-out tires is very hazardous, and will reduce braking effectiveness, steering accuracy and traction.